vergaloy/Srinivasan_Koyanagi_2025/README.md

 **Srinivasan, Koyanagi et al., 2025**
 *Transient reactivation of small ensembles of adult-born neurons during REM sleep supports memory consolidation in mice*
 **Nature Communications**, Volume(Issue), Pages.
 DOI

+**For question about the code**, contact Pablo Vergara (pablo.vergara.g@ug.uchile.cl) or open an issue in this github repo.